 Alabama bound on your next holiday?
-One look at a list of all the best things to do in Montgomery, AL, and you’ll be sold on adding this charming Southern city to your itinerary!
+One look at a list of all the fun things to do in Montgomery, AL, and you’ll be sold on adding this charming Southern city to your itinerary!

-Located in Central Alabama, Montgomery is steeped in American history, often referred to as the birthplace of the Civil Rights movement.
+Located in Central Alabama, Montgomery is steeped in American history, often referred to as the birthplace of the Civil Rights Movement.
 Socially-conscious tourism thrives in Montgomery, with top tourist attractions like the Rosa Parks Museum and the National Memorial for Peace and Justice around every corner.

 Ready to learn the ins and outs of what to do in Alabama’s capital city?
 This guide to the best places to visit in Montgomery, AL, will have you booking your flight in no time!